drsanches/photobooth/readme.md

 ### UI
 - Hide admin ui for users
-- Create AppApiClient with all requests
+- Add UI for admin controller

 ### Tests
 - Use another framework?